 Work generally falls into one of two categories: Sustaining and Originating.
 Sustaining makes up the majority of work.
 Sustaining work includes maintenance operations, as well as iterating products to keep pace with a market.
 It even includes depreciation practices.

 Originating makes up a minority of work.
 It essentially involves creating new things.

 Though it should not be confused with being “creative.”
 All activities in the Spectrum require creativity and ingenuity.
 Specifically, Originating involves an arc of making a new thing from inception to development to launch.
 Should the new entry become founded it can move into the Sustaining side of work activity.

 Generally, Originating is risk prone, and Sustaining is risk averse.

 All organizations require both types of work, but virtually all will lean toward one or the other as part of their identity.
 Most large, established brands are sustainers.
 They focus on staying in business by maintaining the activities that keep them in business.
 This is true even if they make things like cars or smartphones.
 Products or services that require long-term involvement tend to be part of sustaining organizations.

-Originating organizations are generally involved in creating and launching new things and moving to the next.
+Originating organizations are generally involved in creating and launching new things.
 They are rarely successful at sustaining the things they make.
 Marketing agencies, consultants, the Arts, and startups are all examples of businesses that are likely to tend toward being Originating organizations.
 They move through the arc of conceiving and establishing a new thing and move on the to the next project.